hazelcast/hazelcast-jet/site/docs/architecture/event-time-processing.md

 ---
 title: Event Time-Based Processing
-description: Event-time related concepts in Jet (event disorder, watermarks and the likes).
+description: How Jet deals with event-time disorder with techniques such as watermarks.
 ---

 In [Concepts](/docs/concepts/event-time) we introduced event time and,